 Yale College Undergraduate Regulations

 Each student in Yale College is required as a condition of enrollment to comply with the Undergraduate Regulations.
-The University expects students to be familiar with the Undergraduate Regulations and to use this online version for reference during the course of the academic year.
-An assertion of ignorance of any of the rules published herein will not be accepted as an excuse for any violation of them.
+The University expects students to be familiar with the Undergraduate Regulations; an claim of ignorance of any of the regulations will not be accepted as an excuse for violating them.
 No student or group of students should expect to be individually warned to conform to any of the rules contained in the Undergraduate Regulations.

 The University reserves the right to amend or supplement these regulations at any time upon such notice to students as it deems suitable.
 The Yale College Dean’s Office is responsible for the publication of the Undergraduate Regulations.
 Suggestions for amendments may be sent to the Editor, Undergraduate Regulations, Yale College Dean's Office, 1 Hillhouse Avenue, New Haven, CT 06511.